paras-bhavnani/ams-691-digichat/README.md

 ## License

-DigiChat is open-source software licensed under the MIT license.
+DigiDiet is open-source software licensed under the MIT license.